Lighthouses of Australia: Northern Territory

 view.
 Located at the southwestern point of Bathurst Island, marking the

-beginning of the approach to Darwin from the Timor Sea.
+entrance to Beagle Gulf and the beginning of the approach to Darwin from the Timor Sea.
 The island is an aboriginal

 reserve, and visitors require a permit from the Tiwi Islands Land Council.